 4. Register for University Commencement

-All students who wish to participate in University Commencement must register online by early May (date and link TBD).
+All students who wish to participate in University Commencement must register online by Friday, May 8 (registration will open in late March—please check back for the link).
 Although tickets are not required for graduates wearing academic regalia, tickets are required for guests.
 GSAS students may reserve up to three guest tickets if they register by the deadline; you may either print your tickets or send them electronically to your guests.

 If you have difficulty registering through the online system, email firstname.lastname@example.org.
 Please note that it may take some time to verify your eligibility.